carpentries/lesson-development-training/episodes/formative-assessment.md

 ### Formative Assessments in this Training (5 mins)
 Think back through the parts of this training you have followed so far.
-Identify two examples of formative assessment that the Trainers have employed so far.
+Identify two examples of formative assessment that the Trainers have employed.
 As an extra challenge, try to decide whether these assessments were used to assess progress towards a particular learning objective and, if so, what the relevant objective might have been.

 :::::::::::::::::::: solution